 The family name of Viscount Montague was Browne, he being a direct descendant of that Sir Anthony Browne on whom Henry the VIIIth bestowed the magnificent Abbey of Battle.
 On Sir William Fitzwilliam, afterwards Earl of Southampton, the same monarch bestowed Cowdray, near Midhurst, in Sussex, and there Sir William set to work to build that splendid house which, although in ruins, is one of the glories of the land.
 Sir Anthony and the Earl of Southampton were half-brothers, their mother being Lady Lucy, daughter of John Nevill, Marquis of Montacute.
 The Earl died on an expedition in 1542 against the Scots, and the Cowdray estate passed to his half-brother.
 Tradition relates that on the occasion when Sir Anthony was celebrating his house-warming at Battle Abbey, an enraged monk rushed in, and foretold that the house of Browne would perish by fire and water.
 In the summer of 1793 George Samuel, eighth Viscount Montague, grandson of our Grand Master, was drowned in the Falls of the Rhine at Laufenberg, and on September 24th, of the same year, the lovely house at Cowdray was glutted out by fire at midnight.
-Battle Abbey had been sold in 1719 by the sixth Viscount, our Grand Master, to Sir Thomas Webster, and I believe it to have been the case that Lady Webster perished by drowning.
-The sons of the last Viscount's sister, Elizabeth May, the wife of Mr. Stephen Pointz, were drowned while bathing at the seaside.
+Battle Abbey had been sold in 1719 by the sixth Viscount, our Grand Master, to Sir Thomas Webster, and I believe it to have been the case that Lady Webster perished by The sons of the last Viscount's sister, Elizabeth May, the wife of drowning.
+Mr. Stephen Pointz, were drowned while bathing at the seaside.
 I might add that only a few years ago the Abbey, which had passed out of the possession of the family and become a Girls' School, was destroyed by fire.
 No doubt the worthy monk would be ready to ascribe this last disaster as well to the efficacy of his curse.

 The son of the first Sir Anthony was in 1554 created by Queen Mary Viscount Montague in order that on a mission to Rome he might represent the English nobility in the announcement that England was about to return to the Papal obedience.
-Bishop Thirlby was sent with him to represent the Lords spiritual.4 The choice in either case was rather strange, for while the new Viscount had been enriched by plunder of Church lands, Thirlby had been the one and only occupant of that see of Westminster erected by Henry VIII. at the expense of the Monastery of St. Peter.
-When the Act of Supremacy was read in the House of Lords, after Elizabeth's accession, Montague was: one of the only two lay peers who spoke in opposition.
-The normal tradition of the family until 1689 was to combine Roman Catholicism in religion with loyalty to the reigning princes.
-At the crisis of the-Armada, the Viscount, attended by his sons and grandson-"the young child very comely "-rode into Tilbury with a large body of horsemen tosupport Queen Elizabeth.
-Unfortunately, the comely grandson, who succeeded directly to the first Viscount, became implicated in the Gunpowder plot, and, aftera year spent in the Tower of London, was released on payment of a severe fine.
-During the Civil War, the estates were sequestered, the plate and treasure seized, and the house garrisoned.
-The allegiance to King Charles, the family extended. to the dethroned James II.1 Frances, a daughter of the third Viscount, married Robert Petre, afterwards third Baron Petre, the ancestor of the Grand Masterwho laid the foundation stone of the recently vanished Freemason's Hall.
+Bishop Thirlby was sent with him to represent The choice in either case was rather strange, for while the Lords spiritual.4 the new Viscount had been enriched by plunder of Church lands, Thirlby had been the one and only occupant of that see of Westminster erected by Henry VIII. at the expense of the Monastery of St. Peter.
+When the Act of Supremacy

 1 Of the Middle Temple.
 Died 1738.
 2 Hawksmoor designed St. George's Church, Bloomsbury, and to the living of St. George's, the Duke of Montague (G. Master, 1722) appointed Bro.
-Dr. Stukeley in Hawksmoor died in 1736.
-1747.
+Dr. Stukeley in 1747.
+Hawksmoor died in 1736.
 3 It is interesting to note that Rawlinson's list of members of the Lodge at the Paul's Head, Ludgate, contains among the names not in the G.L.
 "1730" List, the names of members of the Philo-Musicæ et Architecturæ Societas-Wm.
 Gulston, Wm.
 Jones, Papillon Ball, Court Knevit.
 4 Sir Edward Carne, then officially residing at Rome, represented the laity.